 This is one of the most frustrating parts of underwater music players, in my opinion—the moment any water gets into your ear canal the music becomes immediately muffled and distorted.

-As if that wasn’t enough, for someone who wears ear plugs regularly (Mack’s for life!), I was pleasantly surprised to learn that wearing them while listening to the FINIS Duo actually improved the listening experience.
+As if that wasn’t enough, for someone who wears swimmer’s earplugs regularly (Mack’s for life!), I was pleasantly surprised to learn that wearing them while listening to the FINIS Duo actually improved the listening experience.

 They retail for around $100ish, are fully backed by warranty, and you can pick up your own FINIS Duo over at Amazon by clicking here.